microsoft/ivy/doc/proving.md

     function sum(X:t) : t
     definition sum(X:t) = 0 if X <= 0 else (X + sum(X-1))
+    proof
-    proof rec[t]
+       apply rec[t]

 IVy matches this definition to the schema `rec[t]` with the following
 assignment:

     q=t, base(X) = 0, step(X,Y) = Y + X, fun(X) = sum(X)

-This allows the recursive definition to be admitted.
-When we instantiate a theory, it generally comes with an induction schema for the given type.
+This allows the recursive definition to be admitted, providing that `sum` is fresh in the current context.

+When we instantiate a theory, it generally comes with a recursion schema for the given type.
 For example, if we say:

     intepret t -> int

-then the above induction schema automatically becomes available.
+then the above recursion schema `rec[t]` automatically becomes available.

 ### Extended matching